Non-Involvement of Health Practitioners Policy

 Purpose

-The purpose of the Non-Involvement of Providers of Student Health Services in Student Assessment Policy is to articulate the College of Medicine’s stance that health professionals who provide psychiatric, psychological, or other health services to a medical student must have no involvement in assessing their academic performance or participating in decisions regarding their promotion or graduation.
+The purpose of the Non-Involvement of Providers of Student Health Services in Student Assessment Policy is to articulate the College of Medicine’s stance that health professionals who provide health services to a medical student must not participate in assessing their academic performance or participating in decisions regarding their promotion or graduation, other than in exceptional circumstances.
+This policy reinforces the College of Medicine’s commitment to equity, diversity, and inclusion by ensuring that all medical students can access health and wellness services without fear of bias, stigma, or negative repercussions on their academic progress.
+By clearly separating roles in care provision from those in academic assessment, the policy safeguards against conflicts of interest and fosters fairness, psychological safety, and student and faculty well-being in the learning environment.

 This policy ensures that the Undergraduate Medical Education program meets or exceeds the following Committee on Accreditation of Canadian Medical Schools (CACMS) and Liaison Committee on Medical Education (LCME) accreditation standards:

-12.5 Providers of Student Health Services/Location of Student Health Records: The health professionals who provide health services, including psychiatric/psychological counseling, to a medical student have no involvement in the academic assessment or advancement of the medical student receiving those services, excluding exceptional circumstances.
+12.5 Providers of Student Health Services/Location of Student Health Records: The health professionals who provide health services, including psychiatric/psychological counselling, to a medical student are not involved in the academic assessment or advancement of the medical student receiving those services, excluding exceptional circumstances.
 A medical school ensures that medical student health records are maintained in accordance with legal requirements for security, privacy, confidentiality, and accessibility.

 Definitions